- Vol 1: General - Topics Chapters Overview

 - Identification of possible scenic resources and the project’s potential visual impact(s);

 Public input is solicited during this phase to address local concerns and integrate appropriate design features by using a ‘context sensitive solutions’ approach (see Director's Policy 22).
-The process of determining final mitigation involves ongoing discussions between the Project Development Team and public through the design phase
+The process of determining final mitigation involves ongoing discussions between the PDT and public through the design phase

-For projects off the State Highway System, complete the Preliminary Environmental Study (PES) form.
+For projects off the SHS, complete the PES form.
 The information required for the PES satisfies the environmental requirement for the PSR equivalent.
-For Federally funded projects, a Visual Impact Assessment must be performed in accordance with this chapter.
+For federally funded projects, a VIA must be performed in accordance with this chapter.

-The SRE/VIA is prepared during this stage of the project.
-Impact avoidance measures and mitigation strategies are developed in coordination with the Project Development Team.
+The SRE and/or VIA is prepared during this stage of the project.
+Impact avoidance measures and mitigation strategies are developed in coordination with the PDT.
 Mitigation costs for visual impacts are also refined in the estimate.
-See “Activities That May Occur During the Project Design Phase” below for split funding policy regarding landscape mitigation.
+See “Activities That May Occur During the Project Design Phase” below for links to information regarding split funding policy for highway planting.

-The SRE/VIA is used to prepare the visual section of the Draft Environmental Document or used as a supporting technical study for a Categorical Exemption/Categorical Exclusion, as appropriate.
+The SRE and/or VIA is used to prepare the visual section of the Draft Environmental Document or used as a supporting technical study for a Categorical Exemption/Categorical Exclusion, as appropriate.

-The SRE/VIA is revised during this stage in response to public comment on the Draft Environmental Document, and final mitigation requirements are established.
-This information must be presented in the Final Environmental Document and is used to develop the Environmental Commitments Record, as required.
+The SRE and/or VIA is revised during this stage in response to public comment on the Draft Environmental Document, and final mitigation requirements are established.
+This information must be presented in the Final Environmental Document and is used to develop the Environmental Commitment Record, as required.

-Mitigation costs for visual impacts should be refined in the Project Report to fulfill the requirements of the Environmental Commitments Record.
+Mitigation costs for visual impacts should be refined in the Project Report to fulfill the requirements of the Environmental Commitment Record.

-During project design the Landscape Architect coordinates with the Project Development Team to ensure aesthetic treatments and mitigation measures are incorporated into the plans, specifications, and estimate.
+During project design the Landscape Architect coordinates with the PDT to ensure aesthetic treatments and mitigation measures are incorporated into the plans, specifications, and estimate.
 This can include making final decisions on:

 The project will be reevaluated for visual impacts and subsequent mitigation if any design changes occur during this phase.